TetraSsky/CleanCord/README.md

 ![Banner](https://repository-images.githubusercontent.com/1027152240/1cae1602-f4be-470b-a213-6f54c31049b0)

-CleanCord is a Vencord plugin that allows you to hide specific servers and folders from your Discord server list, helping you keep your interface clean and organized.
-Perfect for streamers or anyone who wants to temporarily hide certain servers.
+CleanCord is a Vencord plugin that allows you to hide specific servers and folders from your Discord server list, for various use cases 🔎 !

 ## Features